hhoeflin/old_homepage/index.md

 # Introduction

 My name in Holger Hoefling and I am a Statistician, Machine Learner and Bioinformatician.
-For the last 9 years I have worked for Novartis in various role, currently as the Lead of the machine learning group in Scientific Data Analysis, NX, NIBR.
+For the last 10 years I have worked for Novartis in various roles, currently as the Lead of the machine learning group in Data Science, NX, NIBR.

 In my career I have worked on a wide range of data science problems in the healthcare field.
 This experience spans